 - The ballot will be screened (but not opened) by security;

-Researching the Candidates and Issues: Online Resources.
-Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
-You can also read national and hometown newspapers on-line, or search the Internet to locate articles and information.
-For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (firstname.lastname@example.org).
-FVAP also shares Voting Alerts via Facebook and Twitter.
+Researching the Candidates and Issues: Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
+You can also read national and hometown newspapers on-line or search the Internet to locate articles and information.
+For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
+FVAP also shares Voting Alerts via Facebook, Twitter, and Instagram.

 Learn more at the Federal Voting Assistance Program’s (FVAP) website FVAP.gov